romi330/discord-bot/docs/INTENTS.md

 - Prevent raids or spam attacks
 - Alert moderators automatically

-These protections require access to `message.content`.
+These protections require access to `message_content`.

 ---